IASI-SAKS/groucho/README.md

 About the Java Instrumentation
 -------
-For safety reasons, GROUCHO does not apply its instrumentation on the whole set of Java classes in the class path.
+For safety reasons, GROUCHO does not apply its instrumentation on the whole set of Java classes in the classpath.
 More specifically, and in addition to all the classes that CROCHET does not instrument, any agent built from inheritance of the ``it.cnr.iasi.saks.groucho.instrument.AbstractClassTranformer``  does not apply to the instrumentation the classes belonging to the following packages:
  * ``java.*``
  * ``sun.*``
  * ``it.cnr.iasi.saks.groucho.*``